 A well-versed Layton Juvenile DUI defense attorney can negotiate on your behalf with other less severe alternative punishments such as community service.
 When a juvenile is charged with DUI, these records are not expunged unless a lawsuit takes place.
 A criminal defense attorney can have these records expunged and ensure they will not interfere with the teen’s future educational goals and employment opportunities.

-Under Utah law, an individual under 21 years of age who drinks alcohol, has any measurable amount of it in the system or asks someone to buy it, has committed a crime.
+Under Utah law, an individual under 21 years of age who drinks alcohol, has any measurable amount of it in the system, or asks someone to buy it, has committed a crime.
 There are some exceptions such as when the person consumes alcohol for religious or medical reasons.
 Some of the most common offenses include:

 There may be additional consequences by the school the minor attends or any other organization, which include:

-In addition to criminal penalties, an individual 21 years of age or younger with an alcohol offense may have his or her driver license suspended a year.
+In addition to criminal penalties, an individual 21 years of age or younger with an alcohol offense may have his or her driver’s license suspended for a year.
 Utah laws don’t allow restricted license or work permit, even when the teen completes the 16-Hour Prime for Life DUI Education course.
-Minors with second offenses will have their license suspended two years with no options for restriction or work permit as well.
+Minors with second offenses will have their license suspended for two years with no options for restriction or work permit as well.

 If your teen has been charged with a criminal offense in Layton, it’s time you defeat these charges with aggressive litigation.
-Even in the most difficult cases, you can have some charges dropped, fines considerably reduced, and and avoid jail.
-Whatever your circumstances are, make sure you speak to a Layton Juvenile DUI defense attorney about your options for litigation.
+Even in the most difficult cases, you can have some charges dropped, fines considerably reduced, and avoid jail.
+Whatever your circumstances are, make sure you speak to a Juvenile DUI defense attorney about your options for litigation.
 To find out more about DUI laws in Layton and how they may apply to your specific circumstances, contact attorney Joseph Jardine today and schedule your initial case evaluation.